 Worst case, head straight for the ship's medical centre, where an injection of Phenergan (for a fee) can put you out of your misery instantly.

 Brits are notoriously bad at complaining.
 But if you get onboard and you're not happy with something, for example, your cabin's location, or your table arrangement at dinner (if you are on fixed seating dining), don't suffer in silence.
 Most things can be fixed.
 For dining room problems, have a quiet word with the maitre d'.
 It happens all the time and they're used to dealing with tricky situations, including people who don't get on with their dining companions.
 For anything else, the crew behind the reception desk are there to help.
 If there's something missing in your cabin, ask your cabin steward.

 9. Take your own tea bags

 Cruise lines have a tendency to stock Lipton's Yellow Label tea bags, which are a long way from strong builder's tea or classy Twinings.
-There is no shame in taking your own.
-Either way, don't expect a decent cuppa on a cruise ship; the hot water dispensed at the buffet is never boiling.
+There is no shame in taking your own, if you have strong feelings about tea.
+Either way, don't automatically expect a decent cuppa on a cruise ship; the hot water dispensed at the buffet is never boiling.
 Some lines have a kettle in the cabin, Fred.
-Olsen Cruises and P&O Cruises being two of them.
-Worth knowing about is the afternoon tea served on some ships (Cunard, Thomson and P&O Cruises, for example); often, the quality tea is brought out for this and served in proper teapots, although sadly, the water is still unlikely to be boiling.
+Olsen Cruises, Cunard and P&O Cruises being three of them.
+Worth knowing about is the afternoon tea served on some ships (Cunard, Marella Cruises and P&O Cruises, for example); often, the quality tea is brought out for this and served in proper teapots.

 10. The tipping minefield